-In preparing the report, we were encouraged by the fact that St.Richard Reynold's primary school sets aside a third of its places on a community basis, and Trinity Academy in Lambeth will presumably have a minimum of 50% non-faith-based places when it opens as a Free School next year.
+In preparing the report, we were encouraged by the fact that the new St.Richard Reynold's primary school in Twickenham sets aside a third of its places on a community basis, and Trinity Academy in Lambeth will presumably have a minimum of 50% non-faith-based places when it opens as a Free School next year.

-These developments reflect the importance of separating the wider issue of faith schools in the state system from the issue of discrimination in access to state-funded faith schools.
-As you know, RISC has never argued against faith schools per se - some of our supporters are against them, others for, and some have children at them.
-This is why we made no objection to the establishment of a new Church of England school - St.Mary's Hampton - which has fully inclusive admissions.
-Our concern is simply that, in a plural society such as ours, it is neither fair nor healthy for the community as a whole for one group of children to have wider access to statefunded schools than others simply because of their parents' faith.
+These developments appear to reflect the statement on your website that "We discern the signs of the times and are open to positive change and development".
+They also reflect the importance of separating the wider issue of faith schools in the state system from the issue of discrimination in access to state-funded faith schools.
+RISC has never argued against faith schools per se - some of our supporters are against them, others for, and some have children at them.
+This is why RISC made no objection to the establishment of a new Church of England school - St.Mary's Hampton - which has fully inclusive admissions.
+Our concern is simply that, in a plural society such as ours, it is neither fair nor healthy for the community as a whole for one group of children to have wider access to state-funded schools than others simply because of their parents' faith.

-The practical effect of this is that there are primary age children in the borough of Richmond that, having failed to get into any of their 6 preferred schools, have been assigned community places at schools up to 5km away.
-Their parents have had no choice at all, and inevitably feel discriminated against in comparison to their churchgoing neighbours.
+The practical effect of this is that there are children in the borough of Richmond that, having failed to get into any of their 6 preferred schools, have been assigned community places at schools up to 5km away.
+Their parents have had no choice at all, and inevitably feel discriminated against in comparison to their church-going neighbours.